CamiloQuezadaDev/graphql-ruby-blog/README.md

 ```
 ## <a name="production-endpoint"></a> Production endpoint:

-If you want to try the graphql-ruby-blog on production with your favorite IDE like GraphQL Playground or Graphiql App use this endpoint:
+If you want to try out the graphql-ruby-blog on production with your favorite IDE like GraphQL Playground or Graphiql App use this endpoint:

 ```
 https://graphql-ruby-blog.herokuapp.com/graphql